Adult Urgent Care Moved

-In early 2019, the Adult Urgent Care Center at ZSFG will relocate to Building 5 from Building 80.
+On February 21, 2019, the Adult Urgent Care Center at ZSFG relocated to Building 5, 1st floor, unit 1E.

-San Francisco voters approved the measure by 80%, allocating $222 million to capital projects at ZSFG.
+In total, ZSFG received $222 million for capital projects from the Public Health and Safety Bond.
+San Francisco voters approved the measure by 80%.
 The largest project will be seismically retrofitting Building 5 to make the infrastructure safer in an earthquake.